-Tony winner Michael Mayer (Spring Awakening) directed Everyday Rapture in 2009, and returns to stage the production.
+Tony winner Michael Mayer ( Spring Awakening) directed Everyday Rapture in 2009, and returns to stage the production.
 This is the second music-infused Broadway show with Mayer at the helm this season; his American Idiot opened April 20.

 Scott (also of Broadway's Aida and The Little Mermaid and Off-Broadway's The Last Five Years) starred in the scripted concept-concert-like show — in which she played a hyper-theatrical version of her own persona — at Off-Broadway's Second Stage Theatre in spring 2009.
-Her earlier castmates Eamon Foley (13), Lindsay Mendez (Grease, The Marvelous Wonderettes) and Betsy Wolfe (110 in the Shade) join her on Broadway.
+Her earlier castmates Eamon Foley ( 13), Lindsay Mendez ( Grease, The Marvelous Wonderettes) and Betsy Wolfe ( 110 in the Shade) join her on Broadway.
 (Riley Costello and Natalie Weiss are the understudies.)

+The Roundabout-presented musical is billed as the "Second Stage Theatre production of" Everyday Rapture.
 The hard-to-define meta-theatrical show mixes pathos with absurd humor and draws from an eclectic pop songlist: Expect songs written by Fred Rogers (of "Mister Rogers Neighborhood"), Tim Rice & Elton John, David Byrne, Harry Nilsson, Harold Arlen & Ted Koehler, Charles Fox & Norman Gimbel, Johnny Mercer & Harry Warren, Gabriel Alexander Roth, Tom Waits, David Byrne and more.

 [AUDIO-LEFT]The show tells of Scott's character (a Mennonite-raised Kansas native) finding a home in the theatre after a spiritual search marked by personal loss and existential questions.